venkatraj/htdp/notes.md

 When defining structure data, we give a name to it and describe which kind of data goes to what field.
 While doing so, we use only names of built-in data collections or already defined ones

 ### Structure in the World
+We have seen that a structure is used to hold "pieces of information"

+When we say "piece" it does not necessarily mean a atomic data.
+It may well hold another structure.

+Consider a space invading game.
+Where UFOs comes down vertically as well as horizondally.
+This means that we need x and y to represent a UFO postion.

+Where as a tank that suppose to shoot down UFO only moves horizontally, so it hold only one value, the x-axis point.
+However, it may hold additional information such as ammunition stock, etc which also need a structure

+So resulting SpaceGame is a strcuture consisting of additional, nested structures

 ### A Graphical Editor
 ### More Virtual Pets